cap-js/docs/guides/databases-hana.md

 > <sup>1</sup> Rename field or association operations aren't detected as such.
 Instead, corresponding ADD and DROP statements are rendered requiring manual resolution activities.

 ::: warning
 Currently there's no framework support for incompatible schema changes that require scripted data migration steps (like changing field constraints NULL > NOT NULL).
-However, the CDS build does detect those changes renders them as non-executable statements, requesting the user to take manual resolution steps.
+However, the CDS build does detect those changes and renders them as non-executable statements, requesting the user to take manual resolution steps.
 We recommend avoiding those changes in productive environments.
 :::

 ### Schema Evolution and Multitenancy/Extensibility